Automattic/jetpack/docker/README.md

 You can use [other similar services](https://alternativeto.net/software/ngrok/) as well.

 If you're developing Jetpack often with Ngrok, you could create a config file for your setup.
-See [default configuration file location](https://ngrok.com/docs#default-config-location) from Ngrok Docs.
+See [default configuration file location](https://ngrok.com/docs#default-config-location) from Ngrok Docs or use `-config=your_config_file.yml` argument with `ngrok` to use your configuration file.

-In your config file add:
+In your configuration file, add:

 ```yml
 authtoken: YOUR_AUTH_TOKEN